Table of Contents

 Steinway pianos are some of the most sought after pianos that money can buy.
 So, how much does a Steinway piano cost on average?

 If you have ever searched for the pricing on Steinways, you will know it can be difficult as there some factors determining the price.

-*These numbers below reflect the cheapest options for each model.
+*These numbers below reflect the starting points for each model.

 The Steinway model 4510, which is an upright piano, costs about $35,000.
-This is the cheapest model for a brand new piano that Steinway offers.
+This is the least expensive model for a brand new piano that Steinway offers.
 The Steinway Model S costs $64,500.
 Their most popular concert grand piano costs roughly $171,000.